MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### When is it okay to change the offer type of my offer?

-There exist two types of offers for Business Central in AppSource: `connect` apps and `add-on` apps.
-It is possible to change an offer type from `connect` to `add-on` by following the steps listed in the dedicated entry below.
-However, we do not recommend changing an offer from `add-on` to `connect` since it would be a breaking change for all other extensions depending on the apps in this offer.
+There exists two types of offers for Business Central in AppSource: `connect` apps and `add-on` apps.
+It's possible to change an offer type from `connect` to `add-on` by following the steps listed in the dedicated entry below.
+However, we don't recommend changing an offer from `add-on` to `connect` since it would be a breaking change for all other extensions depending on the apps in this offer.

 For more information about the offer types for Business Central, see [App type, contact type, and customer leads](readiness/readiness-checklist-e-industries-categories-apptype.md).

 ### How to change the offer type from 'connect' app to 'add-on' app?

 When changing a `connect` app to an `add-on` app, you should:
-- navigate to your offer listing in the AppSource marketplace, and copy the URL for your offer,
+- Navigate to your offer listing in the AppSource marketplace, and copy the URL for your offer
-- retrieve the App ID assigned by the service to your offer: the App ID can be found as `<appId>` in `https://appsource.microsoft.com/en-us/product/dynamics-365-business-central/PUBID.<publisherId>%7CAID.<offerId>%7CPAPPID.<appId>`,
+- Retrieve the App ID assigned by the service to your offer: the App ID can be found as `<appId>` in `https://appsource.microsoft.com/en-us/product/dynamics-365-business-central/PUBID.<publisherId>%7CAID.<offerId>%7CPAPPID.<appId>`
-- use this App ID in the app.json of the main extension uploaded to your offer.
+- Use this App ID in the `app.json` of the main extension uploaded to your offer

 > [!NOTE]
 > The App ID is used as part of the URL of the offer listing and is used as a key to retrieve to customer review left on the offer listing.
 Not preserving the App ID means that the offer URL will change and customer reviews will be lost.

 ## Channels to ask questions or report issues